 Just like humans, dogs are not immune from arthritis.
 As your dog ages, they become prone to this stubborn ailment.
 Pets with little or no exercise and those facing weight issues have increased chances of arthritis.
-Whatever the case, once it has set in, you can definitely take steps to ease your dog’s pain.
+But once it has set in, you can take steps to ease your dog’s pain.

-Arthritis is known to more commonly affect older dogs but this condition can arise at any age.
-Younger dogs can be stricken with arthritis particularly in areas on their bodies which were previously hurt or injured as a result of accidents.
-The onset of arthritis can greatly affect your pet’s quality of life since it can be extremely painful.
-As a responsible owner, you are right to be concerned and watchful of different symptoms indicating a debilitating condition such as arthritis.
+Arthritis commonly affects older dogs but this condition can arise at any age.
+Younger dogs can have arthritis particularly due to previous injuries.
+The onset of arthritis can greatly affect your pet’s quality of life and can be extremely painful.
+You are right to be concerned and watchful of different symptoms indicating a debilitating condition such as arthritis.

-Dogs with arthritis need to be checked by a veterinarian.
-This way, treatment can be administered before the condition worsens.
+Dogs with arthritis need to be checked by a veterinarian so treatment can be administered before the condition worsens.
 Pain medications may be prescribed to help ease the pain.
-There are many medications available in the market for arthritis such as Rimadyl.
-The type you choose would depend on the severity of your dog’s arthritis and your veterinarian’s carefully chosen prescription.
+There are many solutions available for arthritis such as Rimadyl.
+The type would depend on the severity of your dog’s arthritis which is why vet’s can play a key role.

 What Can I Give My Dog for Arthritis?
 Answer: Many Different Options, Read up!

-Treats and foods supplements that contain these compounds help lubricate and even repair your aging dog’s joints.
-Something as simple as basil contains anti-inflammatory properties which may help your dog.
+Treats and food supplements that contain these compounds help lubricate and even repair your aging dog’s joints.
+Something as simple as basil has anti-inflammatory properties which may help your canine.

-There are types of glucosamine which can be injected into your dog to treat more serious cases.
-These are known to be more fast-acting than the oral types.
-However, injectables can also be used together with oral medications.
+There are types of glucosamine which can be directly injected into your dog to treat more serious cases.
+These are faster acting versus the oral types.
+Injectables can be used together with oral medications.
 You definitely need to consult with your vet regarding this type of treatment.

 Also worth looking into are potent anti-inflammatory, specially formulated, pills which you can add to your dog’s food.
 A good example is fish oil pills with fatty acids rich in Omega 3.
-The ones which are taken by humans may also be given to dogs.
-Be sure to check with the guidelines or your vet regarding the appropriate dosage for your particular pet.
+The human formulated type may also be given to dogs but be sure to check with the guidelines or your vet regarding the appropriate dosage.

 There are many ways for you to determine an onset of arthritis in your dog.
 Listed below are tips and guidelines you can follow:

 Observe your dog’s movement the moment they wake up.
-See if the movement seems stiff when your K9 starts to stand.
+See if your K9 seems stiff when they start to stand.
 When a dog has arthritis, it will be very hard for them to get up as fast as they did in the past.
 Such movement may also be a lot slower than normal when walking around after an overnight or lengthy sleep.

-Watch to see if your dog has a hard time traversing stairs.
-There are cases when some dogs experiencing severe arthritis may even stop using the stairs.
-Pay close attention when your dog is eating, urinating or any activity that requires standing for long periods.
-If they lose balance or if the legs start to give out easily, these are probably signs of arthritis.
+See if your dog has a hard time traversing stairs.
+Some dogs experiencing severe arthritis may even stop using stairs altogether.
+Pay attention when your dog is eating, urinating or doing any activity that requires standing for long periods.
+If they lose balance or if the legs start to give out easily, these are signs of arthritis.

 If many of these situations are mostly true, chances are that your dog may already be suffering arthritis or some other joint related problems.

-Chronic ailments and the onset of old age is an extremely hard time for your dog.
+Chronic ailments and the onset of old age can be tough for a dog.
 They may even feel confused with everything they are experiencing.
 Do everything necessary to make the aging experience as pleasant as possible.
-When you see signs of arthritis, don’t waste time and bring your pet to your veterinarian as soon as possible.
+When you see signs of arthritis, don’t waste time.
+Bring your pet to your veterinarian.
 Every prescribed treatment must be adhered to diligently.

 A Few Different Options

-When a dog has arthritis, you can give them over-the-counter medications or those which are prescribed by a veterinarian, food supplements and other natural remedies.
-This ailment can greatly affect your dog in so many ways that you will want to help them for sure.
-Usually when this happens, a certain lifestyle change is in order.
+When a dog has arthritis you can use safe OTC medications or, better yet, something prescribed by a veterinarian.
+Food supplements and other natural remedies also help.
+This ailment can greatly affect your dog in so many ways that you’ll want to help them ASAP.

-Maybe, at this point, your dog can’t run around as much and they can’t do all the activities they used to enjoy.
+A certain lifestyle change for your dog may also be in order.
 Sometimes their minds don’t fully appreciate their physical limitations and you’ll need to guide your canine to take it easier.
 Having a loving master is probably the best remedy you can give an arthritic dog.